Yerdaulet-zh/Artificial-Intelligence/Computer Vision/Face detection/README.md

-Figure 9 is a good demonstration of PASCAL VOC XML formatting, all coordinates: x, y, width, and the height of the rectangle are normalized to image size, and central coordinates are defined.
+A good demonstration of PASCAL VOC XML formatting, all coordinates: x, y, width, and the height of the rectangle are normalized to image size, and central coordinates are defined.